Diabetes Study Center - Studies for Prevention and Immunotherapy of Type 1 Diabetes

 Primary intervention study to determine whether daily administration of B. infantis EVC001 until age 12 months to children with elevated genetic risk for type 1 diabetes reduces the cumulative incidence of beta-cell autoantibodies in childhood.

-Enrolment of study participants and intervention phase completed; follow-up phase ongoing:
+Enrolment of study participants completed:

 Currently active observational studies on type 1 diabetes development: